Open Learning Environment In-Country Experiences

 The University of Sydney’s School of Languages and Cultures (SLC) offer In-Country Experiences within the Open Learning Environment (OLE) to enable students with no prior knowledge of a language to experience language and cultural immersion.

 You’ll gain 6 credit points for successfully completing an online module, attending a compulsory pre-departure workshop and completing your Experience-specific assessment tasks as you travel overseas to undertake a combination of formal language classes and cultural activities, such as visits to museums, theatres and memorial sites.

-Destinations include: China, France, Germany, Indonesia, Italy, Japan, Jordan (Arab-speaking World*), New Caledonia (French-speaking World), South Korea and Spain. *Coming soon
+Destinations include: China, France, Germany, Indonesia, Italy, Japan, Jordan (Arab-Speaking World*), New Caledonia (French-speaking World), South Korea and Spain. *Applications opening soon

 Our OLE In-Country Experience Units are best suited for beginners with no prior knowledge of the language.
 If you have studied the language, we strongly encourage you to check out our other OLE In-Country Experience Units of Study to expand your linguistic and cultural horizons.

 Important Considerations before Applying: OLE In-Country Experience Application Guide (Please click link to download and read guide)